aefarrell/GasDispersion.jl/docs/src/references.md

 Long, V.D.
 1963.
 "Estimation of the Extent of Hazard Areas Round a Vent." *Chem.
 Process Hazard*.
 II:6

+Palazzi, E, M De Faveri, Giuseppe Fumarola, and G Ferraiolo.
+“Diffusion from a Steady Source of Short Duration.” *Atmospheric Environment*.
+16, no. 12 (1982): 2785–90.

 Pasquill, Frank.
 1974. *Atmospheric Diffusion, 2nd Ed.* New York: Halstead Press, New York

 Paulson, C. A. 1970.
 "The Mathematical Representation of Wind Speed and Temperature Profiles in the Unstable Atmospheric Surface Layer." *Journal of Applied Meteorology and Climatology*.
 9(6): 857-861. [doi:10.1175/1520-0450(1970)009<0857:TMROWS>2.0.CO;2](https://doi.org/10.1175/1520-0450(1970)009<0857:TMROWS>2.0.CO;2)